MicrosoftDocs/entra-docs/docs/identity/authentication/concepts-azure-multi-factor-authentication-prompts-session-lifetime.md

 The Microsoft Entra ID default configuration for user sign-in frequency is a rolling window of 90 days.
 Asking users for credentials often seems like a sensible thing to do, but it can backfire.
 If users are trained to enter their credentials without thinking, they can unintentionally supply them to a malicious credential prompt.

-It might sound alarming to not ask for a user to sign back in, though any violation of IT policies revokes the session.
+It might sound alarming to not ask for a user to sign back in; however, any violation of IT policies revokes the session.
 Some examples include a password change, an incompliant device, or an account disable operation.
 You can also explicitly [revoke users' sessions by using Microsoft Graph PowerShell](/powershell/module/microsoft.graph.users.actions/revoke-mgusersigninsession).

 This article details recommended configurations and how different settings work and interact with each other.